simonbs/UbiquityStoreManager/README.markdown

 Whenever the application becomes active, USM checks whether the iCloud identity has changed.
 If a change is detected and iCloud is currently enabled, the store is reloaded allowing the change to take effect.
 Similarly, when a change is detected to the active ubiquitous store UUID and iCloud is currently enabled, the store is also reloaded.

 When ubiquitous changes are detected in the cloud store, your application's delegate can specify a custom MOC to use for importing these changes, so that it can become aware of the changes immediately.
-To do this, the application should return its MOC via `managedObjectContextForUbiquityChangesInManager:`.
+To do this, the application should return its MOC via `-ubiquityStoreManager:managedObjectContextForUbiquityChanges:`.
 If ubiquitous changes fail to import, the store is reloaded to retry the process and verify whether any corruption has occurred.
 Upon successful completion, the `UbiquityManagedStoreDidImportChangesNotification` notification is posted.

 The cloud store is marked as "corrupted" when it fails to load or when cloud transaction logs fail to import.
 To detect the failure of transaction log import attempts made by Apple's Core Data, USM swizzles `NSError`'s init method.
 This way, it can detect when an `NSError` is created for transaction log import failures and act accordingly.